oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 A: As many as we think will succeed, though the Google GSoC admins may impose quotas.

+**Q: May I use parts of another applicant's proposal?**

+A: Your proposal should be original (see section 2.4 of the [Contributor Participation Agreement](https://summerofcode.withgoogle.com/terms/contributor)).
+During the selection process, we automatically disqualify plagiarized proposals before sending the rest to reviewers.

+**Q: Can I use text from the Internet or other sources in my proposal?**

+A: Brief quotes from other sources are fine, as long as, every time you quote a source, you make it clear that you are doing so, and provide a link or reference back to the source.

 **Q: I do not have any experience in skill XYZ.
 Is some certification required?**

 A: Try to work on good first issues and take courses online.
 In the field of software development, it is common to develop experience and expertise as you take up and complete projects successfully.
 We do not require any formal certification of particular skills.